hanwenzhang123/fullstack-note/04-note/README.md

 ## System Design
 https://github.com/hanwenzhang123/interview-note/blob/main/coding-interview/28-design-question.js

-#### Design Patterns
+#### Singleton Pattern
-- Singleton Pattern: ensures only a single instance of an object exists within a system at any given time
+- ensures only a single instance of an object exists within a system at any given time

-- Micro-services: focuses on building small independent services that perform a single task well.
+#### Pipeline Design Patterns
-- Pipeline design patterns: set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.
+- set of automated processes and tools that allows both developers and operations professionals to work together to build and deploy code to a production environment for CI/CD in a deployable state at any point.

+#### Shared Component Architecture
+- build, distribute and collaborate over components to build multiple projects and applications
+- how to develop components independently but avoid the overhead of too many repositories
+- how to version, publish and manage each component individually
+- how to help others discover and adopt the components

+#### MVC Architecture for Node
 - Model-View-Controller (MVC): how the code should be organized and how the different parts of an application are separated for proper readability and debugging.
+- Model: the data and the database, the structure of data, the format and the constraints with which it is stored
+- View: the user interface, what is presented to the user, and what the user sees
-Model is the data and the database.
-View is the user interface and what the user sees.
-Controller is the main link between Model and View.
+- Controller: request-response handler, controls the requests of the user and then generates appropriate response which is fed to the viewer. (main link between Model and View.)

 #### Micro-services Architecture
-- building many individual different services that each do a single task and do one thing well
+- focuses on building many different small independen services that each do a single task and do one thing well
 - splits large applications into much smaller pieces that exist independently of each other.
 - like one server for chat server, one for caching, one do node.js only, one do Golang for concurrent task, one for message board
 - a flexible and efficient approach to designing software systems that are made up of small independent services that each have a specific and well-defined purpose.